“Our difficulties are not obstacles to the path;

 During the silent meditation period you are welcome to sit, stand or lie down however generally most find sitting the most appropriate posture for the evening.

-Yes the group meets every Sunday of the year.
-On rare occasions the group may take a short break over Christmas.
+Yes the group meets every Thursday of the year, except for a short break between Christmas and New Year.

 The group has a weekly mailing list and facebook page which outlines the topic for the coming Sunday any other upcoming events that may be of interest.